What to Look for Around Ridge Vent Openings After a Rainy Stretch

 Monitor for Wavy or Sagging Wood

 If your ridge vent has been leaking slowly over a few rainy seasons, the plywood decking around the opening might start to rot.
 From the ground, this looks like a slight dip or a wavy appearance near the peak of the roof.
 If the roofline does not look perfectly straight anymore, the wood underneath is likely soft.
 This usually happens when the sealant around the ends of the ridge vent wears out.
 These end caps are notorious for leaking if they are not installed with enough high-grade roofing caulk.
+Maintaining the structural integrity of your roofline requires consistent attention to the condition of your shingles and flashing.
+When a ridge vent system is compromised by age or severe weather, it can lead to moisture infiltration that weakens the roof deck over time.
+For property owners seeking a comprehensive evaluation of their home’s exterior health, consulting a specialist like https://langfordroofingservice.com can help identify hidden vulnerabilities before they escalate into major repairs.
+Ensuring that every component of your roof, from the gutters to the ridge caps, remains in top condition supports a safer and more durable home environment.

 Final Word